springdoc/springdoc-openapi-demos/docs/faq.md

     <version>latest.version</version>
 </dependency>
 ```

+If you use Pageable in a GET HTTP method, you will have to declare the explicit mapping of Pageable fields as Query Params and add the @Parameter(hidden = true) Pageable pageable on your pageable parameter.
+You should also, declare the annotation `@PageableAsQueryParam` provided by springdoc on the method level, or declare your own if need to define your own description, defaultvalue, ...

 ### How can I generate enums in the generated description?
 - You could add a property `allowableValues`, to `@Parameter`.
 For example: